 2.2 Target Setting The targets whose realizations are ongoing within the scope of 2021 UNEP-FI Responsible Banking Principles and impact areas that were determined within the scope of the current impact analysis are as follows: Integrated Annual Report 2022 Natural Capital Impact Areas Target Healthy Economies & Climate Stability nancing of minimum USD 8 billion by 2030. to provide SDG-linked financing of USD 3.5 billion and more by the end of 2025.
-Healthy Economies & Climate Stability TSKB aims to keep the ratio of SDG- linked loans in the total portfolio at 90% and above from 2021 to 2025.
-Climate Stability Keeping the share of loans linked to c limate and environment-related SDGs at 60% of the total loan portfolio İklim Dengesi İleri teknoloji destekli enerji verimlili ekonomi temalı 450 milyon ABD Dol ği projeleri dahil olmak üzere iklim risklerinin azaltımı ve uyumu ile döngüsel arı tutarında finansman sağlamak These targets in the table are further support.
-(Pages 86 and orted by our other targets and commitme 87 of the Integrated Annual Report) The ents under the 6 capitals, particularly natural capital and social capital, in the 2022 most prominent among these targets are as follows: - To continue working with the Science-I of 2024 within the framework of our sign Based Targets Initiative (SBT-i) and deternatory status in and commitments to the U mine our sectoral targets for the transition to a carbon free economy (fair) by the end Juited Nations Net Zero Banking Alliance (NZBA) climate change 1 1 vestments for electricity generation purposes as part of its combat against the 2.3 Plans for Target Implementation and Monitoring Initiatives and Indexes Working Group a Working Group works for the annua mong the working groups under the Susta il reporting.
-The results of the impact ana ples for Responsible Banking is monitored by the collaborations with International ainability Management Committee, and the Bank's Sustainability Reporting lysis and the targets set are monitored by the relevant teams under the coordination formance indicators set for measuring and monitoring the targets are calculated by Integrated Annual Report 2022 Governance Structure Sustainability 2.4 Progress on Implementing Targets The share of the loans targets that were s environment linked SDGs in our loan po the loans within the scope of 2022 Reporting that contribute to the climate and Integrated Annual Report 2022 Natural Capital Target Realization TSKB aims to provide SDG-linked finan As an intermediate goal, TSKB aims to p USD 3.5 billion and more by the end of 2 rovide SDG-linked financing of .
-SDG-linked financing of USD 2.2 billion has been extended since 2021, including USD 1.1 billion in 2022.
+Healthy Economies & Climate Stability TSKB aims to keep the ratio of SDG- inked loans in the total portfolio at 90% and above from 2021 to 2025.
+Climate Stability Keeping the share of loans linked to c limate and environment-related SDGs at 60% of the total loan portfolio İklim Dengesi İleri teknoloji destekli enerji verimlili ekonomi temalı 450 milyon ABD Dol ği projeleri dahil olmak üzere iklim risklerinin azaltımı ve uyumu ile döngüsel arı tutarında finansman sağlamak These targets in the table are further supp Integrated Annual Report.
+(Pages 86 and orted by our other targets and commitme 87 of the Integrated Annual Report) The ents under the 6 capitals, particularly natural capital and social capital, in the 2022 most prominent among these targets are as follows: mine our sectoral targets for the transition to a carbon free economy (fair) by the end Juited Nations Net Zero Banking Alliance (NZBA) climate change 1 1 vestments for electricity generation purposes as part of its combat against the 2.3 Plans for Target Implementation and Monitoring Initiatives and Indexes Working Group ar Working Group works for the annua nong the working groups under the Susta I reporting.
+The results of the impact ana ples for Responsible Banking is monitored by the collaborations with International ainability Management Committee, and the Bank's Sustainability Reporting lysis and the targets set are monitored by the relevant teams under the coordination formance indicators set for measuring and monitoring the targets are calculated by Integrated Annual Report 2022 Governance Structure Sustainability 2.4 Progress on Implementing Targets The share of the loans targets that were se environment linked SDGs in our loan por et and monitored in 2021 Reporting and etfolio is as follows: he loans within the scope of 2022 Reporting that contribute to the climate and Integrated Annual Report 2022 Natural Capital Taract Realization Natural Capital Target TSKB aims to provide SDG-linked finan As an intermediate goal, TSKB aims to p USD 3.5 billion and more by the end of 2 rovide SDG-linked financing of SDG-linked financing of USD 2.2 billion has been extended since 2021, including USD 1.1 billion in 2022.
 Progress is in line with the target.
-TSKB aims to keep the ratio of SDG-linl 90% and above from 2021 to 2025. xed loans in the total portfolio at In 2022, the ratio of SDG-linked loans in the total portfolio was 91%.
-TSKB aims to keep the share of loans lin SDGs at 60% of the total loan portfolio. ked to climate and environment-focused The ratio of loans contributing to climate and environment focused SDGs in was 60%. ✓ Realization of the new target added with the 2022 report will be provided in the 2 023 year-end report.
+TSKB aims to keep the ratio of SDG-link 90% and above from 2021 to 2025. ted loans in the total portfolio at In 2022, the ratio of SDG-linked loans in the total portfolio was 91%.
+TSKB aims to keep the share of loans lin SDGs at 60% of the total loan portfolio. ked to climate and environment-focused The ratio of loans contributing to climate and environment focused SDGs in was 60%. ♥ Realization of the new target added with the 2022 report will be provided in the 2 023 year-end report.